donate

 Border immersion trips are educational experiences.
 They are designed to prepare participants to return home and take action by raising awareness about immigration and its root causes, as well as engaging in advocacy for justice based immigration reforms.

-The Mercy Justice Team is hosting two border immersion experiences in 2024:
+The Mercy Justice Team is hosting one border immersion experience in 2025:

-To apply for either immersion delegation, please click here.
+To apply for the immersion delegation, please click here.
 Contact the Mercy Justice Team with any questions at justice@sistersofmercy.org.

 View a border immersion photo essay from staff person Cathy Walsh